Cultrarius/UE4_MagicConsole/README.md

 # UE4 Enhanced Output Log

-This repository contains the source code for the console UE4 plugin: (UE4 marketplace)[https://www.unrealengine.com/marketplace/enhanced-output-log]
+This repository contains the source code for the following UE4 plugin: [UE4 marketplace](https://www.unrealengine.com/marketplace/enhanced-output-log)

 # How to compile and install